C-LoRA: Contextual Low-Rank Adaptation for Uncertainty Estimation in Large Language Models: Contextual Low-Rank Adaptation (C-LoRA)

 In conventional Bayesian neural networks, the focus is on epistemic uncertainties introduced by treating model parameters as random variables drawn from a fixed distribution—one that does not depend on the input data.
-This leads to model parameters that can vary from data to data, while their distribution remains invariant for all the samples within given training data.
-This severely limits the uncertainty estimates in few-shot LoRA fine-tuning settings.
+Consequently, while the sampled parameters may vary across data instances, their underlying distribution remains invariant across all samples in the training set.
+This assumption limits the expressiveness of uncertainty estimates, particularly in few-shot LoRA fine-tuning scenarios.
 To address this, we propose a data-dependent, or \textit{contextual}, Bayesian fine-tuning paradigm, wherein the distribution of the parameters of low-rank adapters depends on the inputs $\mathbf{x}_i$ for each data sample $(\mathbf{x}_i,y_i)$.
 Although one could perform Bayesian inference over $\mathbf{B}$ and $\mathbf{A}$ LoRA adapters from \eqref{lora}, this scales linearly with the frozen weight dimension $d$.
 Instead, by leveraging the lightweight LoRA factorization from~\eqref{eq:lora_BEA}, we learn the low-dimensional $\mathbf{E}$ matrix contextually, yielding the weight updates as